ConsenSys/doc.pantheon/docs/HowTo/Backup/Pantheon-Backup.md

 Having some data reduces the time to synchronise a new node.
 Periodic backups can be performed of the data directory and the data sent to your preferred backup mechanism.
-For example, cron job and rsync, or archives to cloud such as s3.
+For example, cron job and rsync, archives to cloud such as s3, or `tar.gz` archives.

 ## Data Restores